eugene-kamenev/BagelUI-TeaCache/README.md

 # To specify a different output directory
 python app_rework.py --output_dir /path/to/your/output

-# For NF4 quantization and Chinese UI
+# For 12~32GB VRAM GPU/NF4 quantization and Chinese UI
 python app_rework.py --mode 2 --zh
-Open your browser to the address shown in the console (default: http://127.0.0.1:7860).

-Explore the Text-to-Image, Image Edit, and Image Understanding tabs to access the new features.

 ❤️ Based on the Original BAGEL Project
 This work is based on the amazing BAGEL project.
 Please refer to the original repository for core model details, training guidelines, and benchmarks.